csu-cs/CSU-Senior-Project/references/Syllabus_499_Senior_Project_Defense.md

 ### Student Representatives

-These are students who are designated by letter to represent the University on official business (e.g., athletic, music, and similar events).
-If officially scheduled absences cause these students to miss tests, assignments, and/or other similar academic activities, University policy allows these to be made up without penalty.
-Following this policy, Student Representatives may opt to either make-up tests *before* departure or supplanting missed tests with the final exam grade.
+These are students who are designated by letter to represent the University in official business (e.g., athletic, music, and similar events).
+If officially scheduled absences cause these students to miss tests, assignments, or similar academic activities, university policy allows these to be made up without penalty.
+Student Representatives may opt to either make-up tests *before* departure or supplant missed tests with the final exam grade.
 Final exams must always be taken *before* departure to avoid an Incomplete for the course.
 Scheduled assignments remain subject to the lateness policy and must be turned in before departure to avoid lateness penalties.
-Student Representatives are responsible to inform the instructor of official absences and to make all appropriate arrangements.
+Student Representatives are responsible for informing the instructor of official absences and to make all appropriate arrangements.

 ### Internet Etiquette